 Participating in Halloween is flirting with the evil around you.

 In order to teach our kids to not be of this world we need to be setting clear boundaries.
 There is a distinct difference between lightness and darkness; don’t you think?

 Ephesians 5: 8 for at one time you were darkness, but now you are light in the Lord.
 Walk as children of light 9 (for the fruit of light is found in all that is good and right and true), 10 and try to discern what is pleasing to the Lord.
 11 Take no part in the unfruitful works of darkness, but instead expose them.

 Everywhere you go there are Witches, Wizards, Zombies, Skeletons, and things reveling in death.
-Why are we participating in this dark and scary day sweet Brothers and Sisters in Christ?!
+Why are we participating in these dark and scary events sweet Brothers and Sisters in Christ?!
 Why are we letting our pure precious children get used to the idea that playing with and around that stuff is ok?!
 Yes, it’s around.
 No, we can’t avoid it, but we can make certain they know we do not condone it!

 Deuteronomy 18: 9 “When you come into the land that the Lord your God is giving you, you shall not learn to follow the abominable practices of those nations.
 10 There shall not be found among you anyone who burns his son or his daughter as an offering, anyone who practices divination or tells fortunes or interprets omens, or a sorcerer 11 or a charmer or a medium or a necromancer or one who inquires of the dead,12 for whoever does these things is an abomination to the Lord.
 And because of these abominations the Lord your God is driving them out before you.
 13 You shall be blameless before the Lord your God, 14 for these nations, which you are about to dispossess, listen to fortune-tellers and to diviners.
 But as for you, the Lord your God has not allowed you to do this.